telerik/maui-docs/knowledge-base/import-excel-data-to-collectionview-maui.md

 ## Description

-When implementing a feature to import data from Excel into a .NET MAUI app, it's essential to parse the Excel file and display its contents in a [CollectionView]({%slug collectionview-overview%}).
+When you implement a feature that imports data from Excel into a .NET MAUI app, it's essential to parse the Excel file and display its contents in a [CollectionView]({%slug collectionview-overview%}).
 This process involves selecting an Excel file, reading its data, and populating a CollectionView with the parsed information.

 This KB article also answers the following questions:
 - How to select an Excel file in a .NET MAUI app?
 - How to parse Excel file data in .NET MAUI?
 - How to display Excel data in a CollectionView in .NET MAUI?